Mash and Mallow

 If you love analyzing the complex aromas of a spirit, the tulip shape of a Glencairn glass is designed to concentrate those scents.
 If your go-to is a whiskey cocktail on the rocks, a heavy-bottomed tumbler or Old Fashioned glass is more practical.
 Think about the feel, weight, and size.
 Does it feel comfortable in your hand?
 Is it sturdy enough for daily use?
 The right design is the one that makes you want to pour a drink and relax.

-Our Favorite Whiskey and Glass Sets
+Our Top Picks: The Best Whiskey Glass Sets

 Finding the right whiskey and glass set can feel like a big task, but it really comes down to your personal style and how you like to enjoy your drink.
 Whether you’re just starting your collection, looking for a special gift, or upgrading your home bar, there’s a perfect set out there for you.
 We’ve sorted through the options to find some of the best picks for every taste and budget, from fun, flavored beginnings to sophisticated crystal collections.